-- Employ an extended sign vocabulary and use their expressive and receptive skills in conversation. - Incorporate knowledge of the customs and culture of the deaf community into their conversational skills. - Incorporate knowledge of the customs and culture of the deaf community into their conversational skills. - Perform the accurate use of non-manual behaviors and classifiers.
+- Employ an extended sign vocabulary and use their expressive and receptive skills in conversation. - Incorporate knowledge of the customs and culture of the deaf community into their conversational skills. - Perform the accurate use of non-manual behaviors and classifiers.

 - Speak (sign) at the ACTFL (American Council on the Teaching of Foreign Languages) Proficiency Novice High Level. - Write (correspond) at the ACTFL Proficiency Novice High Level. - 3.
-Listen (attend) and comprehend spoken (live) discourse at the ACTFL Proficiency Novice High Level. - 4.
-Read (interpret) and comprehend written (recorded) discourse at the ACTFL Proficiency Novice High Level. - Define fundamental aspect of deaf culture at the ACTFL Novice Range.
+Listen (attend) and comprehend spoken (live) discourse at the ACTFL Proficiency Novice High Level. - Read (interpret) and comprehend written (recorded) discourse at the ACTFL Proficiency Novice High Level. - Define fundamental aspect of deaf culture at the ACTFL Novice Range.